 I have my first 40" ram on my back 12 air miles from the road.
 Tough pack.

-After about a 30 mile week-end round trip from Eagle River with a sheep on your back.
+After about a 30 mile week-end round trip from Girdwood to Eagle River with a sheep on your back.

 Harold crossing Eagle River in the Chugach Mountains.